HarshavardhanBollina/F_A_E_assessment/README.md

 - Additionally, **information about `lastLogin` dates is absent for certain users**, which may hinder analysis related to user engagement or activity patterns.

+### Fourth task: Fourth: Communicate with Stakeholders

+#### Subject: Fetch Rewards Data Review & Questions

+#### Body:
+Hello Stark,

+Finally I got to have a look at the Fetch Rewards Data that You wanted me to. consisting Receipts, Brands and Users datasets in JSON format.

+First think i noticed is that the JSON formatting is not suitable for analysis.
+I had to reformat it adding a comma at the end of each row.

+I have few questions regarding these datasets.
+I may have failed to notice but I didn't find a very straight forward link in between Receipts and brands.
+So wanna know if I have missed something, If you think i'm wrong and is there something i missed please let me know.

+i wanted to check if there are any data quality issues so i went ahead with basic checks like looking for null _id values, dupliate values, missing values, statistical analysis of numerical columns etc. my major findings are that brands dataset didn't have any missing or duplicated information.
+Receipts data had some missing information and users dataset has uniqueness issue.

+Before diving deep into these issues i would like to ask you regarding the data collection and entry process, understanding this might help me to identify where the missing data and formatting issues are getting originated.
+Or I would like to get in touch with the data steward who might be the best point of contact to discuss these data quality issues.

+And to optimize my approach knowing the specific use cases of these datasets. this also helps with query optimization and indexing strategies.

+If we can address these issues, it will greatly helps in the brand level analysis and I also think it's better to schedule a call to discuss further.

+Regards,
+Harsha